kelseyoo14/beautiful-lines/README.md

 * [Bootstrap](http://getbootstrap.com/2.3.2/)
 * [Pinterest API](https://developers.pinterest.com/)

-## <a name="terms"></a>Terms
-####Art Terminology
-Beautiful Lines' main focus is to be a study tool for artists - for artists to practice life and gesture drawing.
-In the art world, studying forms and other works of art is important for progression as an artist, and for developing skills and a good eye for recognizing colors, values, shapes, and lines.
-The mind fills in gaps for what we see constantly, which blurs the line between what we think we see and the reality of what we are actually looking at.
-Beautiful Lines is a tool to make that practice easier.

-[Life or Figure Drawing] (https://en.wikipedia.org/wiki/Figure_drawing) - a drawing of the human form in any of its various shapes and postures.
-Simply put, practicing drawing the human form, inlcuding the body, face and the ever so complicated hands and feet.

-[Gesture Drawing](https://en.wikipedia.org/wiki/Gesture_drawing) - is a laying in of the action, form, and pose of a model/figure.
-It is generally a quick drawing done in under 2 minutes to quickly capture the general shape or movement of a model/figure, but can also can be applied to any form of life or object.

 ## <a name="login"></a>Logging in with Pinterest
 ####OAutho 2.0
 ![Logging in with Pinterest](/static/readmeimgs/welcomepage.png)
 ![Logging in with Pinterest](/static/readmeimgs/oauth.png) Pinterest uses OAuth 2.0.
 When clicking on the 'Login' button on the homepage, users are redirected to login with their Pinterest account.
-In the future users will be able to login without a Pinterest account.
+In the future users will also have the option to login without a Pinterest account.

 ## <a name="pinterest"></a>Saving from Pinterest
 ####Saving Boards